 - The energy efficiency of the proposed scheme must be central to the design process.
 The use of energy efficient floodlighting lamps and control gear is required.
-This will have obvious benefits to the scheme owners; - The lighting should be designed by a competent lighting designer; this may include the use of the lighting suppliers in-house design service; - The choice of light source will depend on the type of colour rendering required; - The scheme designer shall demonstrate to Cork County Council by way of a design submission that minimizes light pollution, eliminates as far as is possible light spill into neighboring property and takes account of the "Campaign for Dark Skies"; - The scheme designer will aim to minimize or eliminate glare from the proposed lighting scheme; - The scheme designer shall take account of the location of the proposed scheme in relation to the requirement for an aircraft warning light on the top of the light support structure (e.g. in the case of high structures).
-In this regard the Irish Aviation Authority may need to be consulted; - Account shall be taken pertaining maintainability of the scheme following commissioning including site access etc. - The flood lighting scheme should incorporate the facility to cater for a reduced level of lighting for training as against that required for competition events in the interest of reducing energy consumption. - Schemes shall be designed to BS EN 12193: 2007 Light & Lighting Sports Lighting - Floodlights shall be in accordance with BS EN 60598-2-5.
+This will have obvious benefits to the scheme owners; - The lighting should be designed by a competent lighting designer; this may include the use of the lighting suppliers in-house design service; - The choice of light source will depend on the type of colour rendering required; - The scheme designer shall demonstrate to Cork County Council by way of a design submission that minimizes light pollution, eliminates as far as is possible light spill into neighboring property and takes account of the "Campaign for Dark Skies"; - The scheme designer will aim to minimize or eliminate glare from the proposed lighting scheme which is likely to effect adjacent dwelling users or such that it would create a hazard to road users. - The scheme designer shall take account of the location of the proposed scheme in relation to the requirement for an aircraft warning light on the top of the light support structure (e.g. in the case of high structures).
+In this regard the Irish Aviation Authority may need to be consulted; - Account shall be taken pertaining maintainability of the scheme following commissioning including site access etc. - The flood lighting scheme should incorporate the facility to cater for a reduced level of lighting for training as against that required for competition events in the interest of reducing energy consumption. - Schemes shall be designed to BS EN 12193: 2018 Light & Lighting -Sports Lighting, European standards - Floodlights shall be in accordance with BS EN 60598-2-5.

-• Schemes shall incorporate recommendations of ILP Guidance Notes for the Reduction of Obtrusive Light GN01:2011 taking account in particular of spill light into domestic premises.
+• Schemes shall incorporate recommendations of ILP Guidance Notes for the Reduction of Obtrusive Light GN01:2020 taking account in particular of spill light into domestic premises and designs shall be subject to the limits imposed at the appropriate Environmental zone.